 As active managers, we are able to take advantage of shifting market and economic conditions.
 Our intense focus on portfolio positioning and downside risk may be especially beneficial with swift and unexpected events such as the COVID-19 pandemic.
 As always, we are taking a patient and methodical approach while using market weakness and dislocations to add to existing holdings or to initiate new positions.

-Learn more about the performance and thematic approach of Putnam Growth Opportunities Fund.
+Learn more about the performance and thematic approach of Putnam Large Cap Growth Fund.

-As of 3/31/20, Danaher represented 2.39% of Putnam Growth Opportunities Fund assets.
+As of 3/31/20, Danaher represented 2.39% of Putnam Large Cap Growth Fund assets.
 (Cepheid, Pall, IDT, and Radiometer are part of Danaher’s portfolio.)

 More in: Equity